Important notice – campus change This course will move to the Belfast campus. Students will change campus part way through this course. Find out more

 In this section

-This course provides a strong grounding in the development of health and social care policy in the UK and internationally, with particular attention to Northern Ireland.
-You will study key issues around the funding and delivery of health and social care in a dynamic and fast changing environment.
-You will also learn to understand concepts such as human need, welfare, the sharing of risk, and citizenship in contemporary globalised societies.
-It will provide you with practical and transferable skills in research and policy analysis and there is a strong emphasis on developing your theoretical, intellectual and personal skills to equip you for graduate employment in a range of fields.
-Teaching is research led and grounded in the course team's close contact with research and practice.
-A key feature of the course is a six-week block work-based placement at the end of Level 5.
+This course provides a strong grounding in the development and implementation of health and social care policy regionally, nationally and internationally.
+You will study key issues around the funding and delivery of health and social care in a dynamic and fast-changing environment.
+You will also explore concepts relevant to health and social care policy such as human need, welfare, the sharing of risk and citizenship in contemporary globalised societies.
+The course will provide you with practical and transferable skills in research and policy analysis.
+There is a strong emphasis in developing your theoretical, intellectual and personal skills to equip you for graduate employment in a range of fields.
+Teaching is research-led and grounded in the course team’s close contact with research and practice.
+A key feature of the course is a six-week work placement at the end of Level 5.

 Please note that this course is a "regulated and/or care provision" within the meaning of the Protection of Children and Vulnerable Adults (NI) Order 2003 and the Safeguarding of Vulnerable Groups (NI) Order 2007.
 They may involve access to children and/or vulnerable adults and students are required to be subject to the criminal records check and may not complete the course without it.
 The fee for this is £33.00

 Attendance is during the day in classes where you will study alongside the full-time students.
 Modules are delivered in two 12 week teaching semesters per year.
 Contact hours are normally three hours a week per module, but students are expected to study independently for up to a further nine hours a week per module.
 In addition a studies advisor will be available for consultation as will your year tutor.
 Meetings with staff can also be arranged at set times and by appointment.

 - September 2018

 We recognise a range of qualifications for admission to our courses.
 In addition to the specific entry conditions for this course you must also meet the University’s General Entrance Requirements.